dzmitry-lahoda/lahoda-xyz/meta/gherkin.md

 b.
 Feature: User login with optional // scenarios here can combine several steps into one out of  a.
 Users should refer to a. to learn dictionary.
 c.
 Feature: User login with error
 d.
 Feature: User login, error, then right // steps are compressed out of a. b. c., only NEW unique steps are written literally.

+Test graph, more complex feature to depend on more simpler.

+Test negation of input first, than tests all other flows only with valid values.

+**Example**

+`T1` states `T2` only if `T0` is right.

+So `T0` test ensures all inputs it halts.

+Given `T0` halts, we do not put  such inputs into `T1` test.

+`T2` must be side effect free.